iterative/dvc.org/content/docs/command-reference/remote/add.md

                       [-d] [-f] name url

 positional arguments:
-  name           Name of the remote url            Remote location.
+  name           Name of the remote. url            (See supported URLs in the examples below.)
-                 See full list of supported URLs below.
 ```

 ## Description